Gabaldonlab/perSVade/README.md

 This already contains all the scripts to run the pipeline.
 Note that the created file (for example `perSVade-v0.9`) will be referred as `<perSVade_dir>`.
 You should use the latest version.

-### Option 1: Download a docker image with pipeline installed

-We created a docker image (see https://www.docker.com) which can generate a container with perSVade installed.
-Once you have docker installed, you can run the following command to load the perSVade image:

-`docker load -i <perSVade_dir>/perSVade_docker_image.tar`

-This will generate an image called `mikischikora/persvade:<version>`, which you can see with `docker images`.
-By running this image (i.e. `docker run -i mikischikora/persvade:<version> <commands>`) you create a container (like a virtual machine inside your computer) that contains the content of this github repository (under `/perSVade/`, which is the working directory) and all the environment ready to use perSVade.
-For example, if you type `docker run -i mikischikora/persvade:<version> ls` you'll see how the container's working directory has the same structure as this github repository.

-As an example, the command below would output all the options of perSVade:

-`docker run -i mikischikora/persvade:<version> scripts/perSVade.py --help`

-### Option 2: Install all the dependencies on your own

-You can also install all the dependencies of perSVade on your own, which is a more tedious and error-prone process. perSVade is written in python, R and bash for Linux.
+perSVade is written in python, R and bash for Linux.
 Most of the dependecies can be installed through conda.
-It is advisable that you install these dependencies by creating a conda environment (for example called perSVade_env) with all of them, which we provide, with the following commands:
+It is advisable that you install these dependencies by creating a conda environment (for example called perSVade_env) with all of them (we reccommend using mamba, which is a faster alternative to conda), which we provide, with the following commands:

 `cd <perSVade_dir>`

+`conda install -y -c conda-forge mamba=0.15.3`

-`conda env create --file installation/perSVade_env.yml --name <env_name>`
+`mamba env create --file installation/perSVade_env.yml --name <env_name>`

 `conda activate <env_name>`